RyanMajor/SERC_OpenDay/README.md

 ## UX Design
 Before developing the application I have used Adobe XD to create a UX design.
 This design can be reviewed using the following link - https://xd.adobe.com/view/c780c81a-3ca8-4b23-9556-b9b1eac4d79d-92d3/

+Feedback would be greatly appreciated and considered throughout the development of this solution.